Skip to main content

 Cervical Screening

 Cervical screening, or smear test, is a method of detecting abnormal (pre-cancerous) cells in the cervix in order to prevent cervical cancer.
 The cervix is the entrance to the womb from the vagina.
-Cervical screening is recommended every three years for women aged 25 to 49 and every five years for women aged 50 to 64 or more frequently if smear results indicates abnormal changes.

 Cervical screening is not a test for cancer; it is a test to check the health of the cells of the cervix.
 Most women’s test results show that everything is normal, but for 1 in 20 women the test will show some abnormal changes in the cells of the cervix.